• Home

 Each performance had community outreach elements including a talkback discussion about the narrative-based solo performance and the artistic process of developing and performing Being B.A.D.

-• Neon Festival (Norfolk, VA), adjudicated
+• 6th Annual NEON Festival (Norfolk, VA), adjudicated

 • KeyBank Rochester Fringe Festival (Rochester, NY), adjudicated